cattymod/docs/docs/extensions/modals.md

 # Modals

-This is a **big** extension that lets you create Modals (pop-up windows) and prompts to ask your users for a response.
+This is a **big** extension that lets you create Modals (pop-up windows) and prompts to tell the user something or ask for a response.

 Check it out at https://cattymod.app/extensions/